BinaryNavigator07/cxs-utils-docs/README.md

 ## 📖 Writing Documentation

 ### File Format
-All documentation files use the `.mdoc` extension and include frontmatter:
+All documentation files use the `.mdx` extension and include frontmatter:

 ```yaml
 ---